T‑Mobile

 The Problem

-There's two reasons people watch the Super Bowl: the game, or the commercials.
-T-Mobile typically shows up with a major commercial every year, but the digital presence usually takes a back seat.
-In 2022, the business wanted to change that with a parody campaign to "save the phones" featuring Miley Cyrus and Dolly Parton.
-The digital experience needed to match the energy and visibility of the broadcast campaign.
+There are two primary reasons people watch the Super Bowl: the game, or the commercials.
+T‑Mobile shows up with a major spot every year, but the digital side usually takes a back seat to the commercial, social outreach, and various marketing activities surrounding the day.
+In 2022, that changed... the "Save the Phones" campaign with Miley Cyrus and Dolly Parton needed a digital experience that matched the broadcast.

-The challenge was building a landing page that could handle multiple live updates throughout the game.
-T-Mobile was running multiple ad spots during the broadcast, and each time one aired, the landing page needed to surface that new video alongside the previous spots — in real time, while tens of millions of people were watching.
+There was a catch though: T‑Mobile was running multiple spots throughout the game.
+Every time one aired, the landing page needed to surface that new video alongside the previous ones.
+All live while tens of millions of people were watching.

 The Approach

-Beyond the video playlist, there was a request to integrate components that helped users understand how to switch to T-Mobile and what devices were available — tying the campaign energy directly into the conversion funnel.
-New components and content had to be developed that matched the design language and tone of the "save the phones" campaign while still driving business outcomes.
+Beyond the video playlist, there were components to help users understand how to switch to T‑Mobile and see what devices were available.
+New components and content had to match the "Save the Phones" campaign look and feel while still pushing people toward switching.

 Since this was a custom execution outside of T‑Mobile's standard page templates, it opened the door for new animations and interactions: text glow and drop-in effects, hover and active states for video playback, and other details that brought the page to life beyond a typical marketing landing page.